YourOnly-One/site.way/content/pages/statement-of-faith.en-ph.markdown

 <h3>Faith without works is dead</h3>
 <figure class="quote_box qbs_verse01 qbc_blue-midnight">
   <blockquote class="qbm_doublequotationmark">
     <p><sup>14</sup>What good is it, my brothers, if a man says he has faith, but has no works?
-Can that faith save him? <sup>15</sup>If a brother or sister is naked and lacking of daily food, <sup>16</sup>and one of you tells them, "Go in peace, be warmed and filled"; and yet you did not give them the things the body needs, what good is it? <sup>17</sup>Even so faith, if it has no works, is dead in itself. <sup>18</sup>Yes, a man will say, "You have faith, and I have works."
+Can that faith save him? <sup>15</sup>If a brother or sister is naked and lacking of daily food, <sup>16</sup>and one of you tells them, “Go in peace, be warmed and filled”; and yet you did not give them the things the body needs, what good is it? <sup>17</sup>Even so faith, if it has no works, is dead in itself. <sup>18</sup>Yes, a man will say, “You have faith, and I have works.”
 Show me your faith without the works, and I will show you the faith from my works.</p>
     <p><sup>19</sup>You believe there is one Elohim.
 You do well.
-The demons also believe, and shudder. <sup>20</sup>But do you want to know, vain man, that faith apart from works is dead? <sup>21</sup>Was Avraham our father not declared right from works, in that he offered up Yitshaq his son on the altar? <sup>22</sup>You see that faith worked with his works, and from works faith was perfected; <sup>23</sup>and the Scripture was fulfilled which says, "Avraham believed Elohim, and it was accounted to him as righteousness;" and he was called the friend of Elohim. <sup>24</sup>You see then that from works a man is declared right, and not only from faith. <sup>25</sup>In the same way, was Rahav the whore not also declared right from works, in that she received the messengers, and sent them out another way? <sup>26</sup>For as the body apart from the spirit is dead, even so faith apart from works is dead.</p>
+The demons also believe, and shudder. <sup>20</sup>But do you want to know, vain man, that faith apart from works is dead? <sup>21</sup>Was Avraham our father not declared right from works, in that he offered up Yitshaq his son on the altar? <sup>22</sup>You see that faith worked with his works, and from works faith was perfected; <sup>23</sup>and the Scripture was fulfilled which says, “Avraham believed Elohim, and it was accounted to him as righteousness”; and he was called the friend of Elohim. <sup>24</sup>You see then that from works a man is declared right, and not only from faith. <sup>25</sup>In the same way, was Rahav the whore not also declared right from works, in that she received the messengers, and sent them out another way? <sup>26</sup>For as the body apart from the spirit is dead, even so faith apart from works is dead.</p>
   </blockquote>

   <figcaption class="attribution_name txt_right">